dvescovi1/DCC_testor/README.md

-## <b>FreeRTOS_Mutex Application Description</b>
+## <b>Application Description</b>

-This application demonstrates the use of mutexes to serialize access to a shared resource.
+This application runs the DCC decoder test suite.

+The program uses the FreeRTOS middleware component.

-The application has two threads:
+The application has several threads:

     -Thread1 : Prints messages counting from 1 to 10 ("Thread1 : This is message number x")
                Blinks the green LED every second